Nepal national football team: Kit evolution

 On 4 March 2019, ANFA has revealed two new jerseys for members of the national football team along with new national football anthem.
 The new jerseys have ANFA logo on the left where used to be national flag in the old jerseys.
 There is also national flag and picture of Mount Everest above the ANFA logo.
 This new sign is designed by Sandeep Tiwari.
 ANFA also made provision of white jerseys for friendly matches.

 In 2021, ANFA ended the contract with Kelme, the previous kit sponsor, and signed with KTM CTY.

+Kit suppliers

 Nepal Red & Blue

 During the ANFA Cup, the All Nepal Football Association occasionally entered two teams for Nepal; Nepal Red & Nepal Blue.
-This is very much akin to other South Asian teams such as Pakistan (Pakistan Green & Pakistan White, 1993 SAFF Championship; Pakistan Reds, 1976 Quaid-e-Azam exhibition matches), and Bangladesh (Bangladesh Red, 1983 President's Gold Cup).
-Nepal Red was a selection of Nepali players that played as the full Nepal national football team.
+This is very much akin to other South Asian teams such as Pakistan B and Bangladesh B. Nepal Red was a selection of Nepali players that played as the full Nepal national football team.
 Whereas, Nepal Blue was effectively the B-team.

 Most of the Nepali top players play in the Nepal Red team, and it is also described as "the Nepal senior team", and is captained by the regular national team captain.
 While Nepal Blue is described as the "second string team".

 Results and fixtures

-These are matches from the past 12 months, and future scheduled matches.